cwchentw/lightweight-cms/content/write-posts.md

 ## Choose a Programming Editor

-Markdown represents a simple and lightweight markup language without programming logic.
+Plugins or extensions for popular lightweight markup languages are commonplace.
 Any programming editor should suffice.
 [VS Code](https://code.visualstudio.com/), a free and cross-platform editor, is popular among web programmers and suitable for Markdown, AsciiDoc and reStructuredText as well.

 ## Save Posts